BearMetalWeb/BearMetalWeb.github.io/BUILDING.md

 **CODESPACES**

 Due to the fact that codespaces contain the [Default Environment Variable](https://docs.github.com/en/codespaces/developing-in-a-codespace/default-environment-variables-for-your-codespace) `GITHUB_TOKEN` you can simply run `docker build . --build-arg TOKEN=$GITHUB_TOKEN` if you are working in a codespace.
+Codespaces also have Docker installed by default.

 ## Creating a local instance of the site (for testing)